jmcgloin/music_mastery/README.md

 X- wire up sessions#new
 X- write sessions/new view with log in form
 X- make sessions#create with a pry
+- correct new password field
+- build sessions#create to redirect  or render on authentication
+- strong params

 Home page
 X- wire up welcome#home